gediz/mpv-wiki/FAQ.md

 ### Does mpv have an official GUI?

 No. But there is the OSC (on-screen-controller), which lets you control playback with the mouse.
+Requires mpv to be compiled with LUA support.

 ### I can't see the OSC/OSD/GUI!